robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - The fuel gauge is not compatible with this firmware.
 - **The battery is being charged**.

-In those cases,
-you will get a constant state of charge of 0% at the host computer.
+In those cases, you will get a constant state of charge at the host computer:

+- 66% if the battery is being charged.
+  The firmware is unable to get a reliable value in this case.
+- 0% otherwise.